 - Try and find a rock that’s reasonably flat and big enough to work on.

-- Wear googles if you’re going to cut the tiles.
-Those tile chips have a tendency to fly all over the place
+- Wear goggles if you’re going to cut the tiles.
+Those tile chips have a tendency to fly all over the place.

-- If you don’t have any mosaics, try breaking up some old plates.
-Put the plates in a plastic bag and cover with a thick towel and simply hammer away.
+- If you don’t have any mosaic tiles, try breaking up some old plates.
+Put the plates in a plastic bag, cover with a thick towel and simply hammer away.
 Not too much, you don’t want too many teeny bits, they won’t stick and they’re very sharp.

 If you like the idea don’t forget to pin it for later.